-^{75 &#}x27;South London Refuge for the Destitute', The Era, 2 July 1865, 9.
+75 'South London Refuge for the Destitute', The Era, 2 July 1865, 9.

-mind were trained before they emigrated, they would have been ideal candidates for this system.
+schemes, but eventually attracted criticism over scandalous personal conduct, resulting in negative publicity for his projects.
+His rationale behind the colonisation programmes was that the colonies were valuable assets because they would alleviate overcrowding in British cities, but that they needed to be better managed.
+Therefore he proposed that land should be sold and the profits used to subsidise the immigration of selected colonists, for instance shepherds and domestic servants.
+Consequently, if the men whom Carter had in mind were trained before they emigrated, they would have been ideal candidates for this system.
 76 As Carter's major projects were always subject to the approval of his sponsorship committee, which included Lord Shaftesbury, 77 public opinion may have hampered its progress, or larger organisations may have simply attracted more support for emigration projects.

-One legacy of William Carter's many activities was the sending of missionaries, Wenman and Marsh, to Trinidad and Demerara in British Guiana.78 However, one other legacy must surely be the missionary work carried out by George Lawrence: along Cardiff docks during the 1880 decade, when he provided relief work for sailors in the form of a 'Welcome Home' and a Temperance movement 'coffee tavern'; and on the Iberian Peninsula under similar social conditions, with civil war adding to the prevalent poverty.
-79 From that census record of 1861, when the Carters stayed with the Lawrences at their home in Leominster, 80 it would be reasonable to assume that Lawrence assisted the Carters in London when he had some time to spare.
-Lawrence would have gained a different kind of valuable experience when not occupied at the international summer conferences with the Crystal Palace Bible Stand under William Hawke.
-He would have had time to support the work of the Carters after his enforced departure from Spain in 1865, when Carter's South London Mission had been in operation for about a year.
-The Lawrence family were able to return to Spain after a change of government in 1868, when the charity work of the Carters in England was at its most successful.
+One legacy of William Carter's many activities was the sending of missionaries, Wenman and Marsh, to Trinidad and Demerara in British Guiana.
+However, one other legacy must surely be the missionary work carried out by George Lawrence: along Cardiff docks during the 1880 decade, when he provided relief work for sailors in the form of a 'Welcome Home' and a Temperance movement 'coffee tavern'; and on the Iberian Peninsula under similar social conditions, with civil war adding to the prevalent poverty.
+From that census record of 1861, when the Carters stayed with the Lawrences at their home in Leominster, two would be reasonable to assume that Lawrence assisted the Carters in London when he had some time to spare.
+Lawrence would have gained a